KBNLresearch/SaveToWaybackMachine/Literatuurplein/README.md

   - https://www.literatuurplein.nl/detail/organisatie/ambo-anthos-uitgevers/55
   - https://www.literatuurplein.nl/organisatie.jsp?orgId=55
   Because I archived URLs, *not* pages, this also means that this page has been archived under three distinct WBM URLs.
-* No overall file list is provided, you'll need to create that yourself from the individual .xlsx/.tsv files if you need it
+* No overall file list is provided, you'll need to compose that yourself from the individual .xlsx/.tsv files if you need it.

-Short descriopto per file, type of content
+## Short description per file

-for readability the
+For readability the
--prefix *literatuurplein-* is omitted
+1. prefix *literatuurplein-*,
--suffix *(_03122019)*, the datestamp when the file was created, and -the file extension (*.xlsx* / *.tsv*) are also omitted
+2. suffix *(_03122019)*, the datestamp when the file was created, and
+3. file extension (*.xlsx* / *.tsv*)
+are omitted from the filenames below

 * *adressenbank* :
 * *boeken* :